dydals320/dydals320-github.io/_pages/cv.md

   *	Conduct a project on Pressure Sensitive Adhesives (PSA)

 ## AWARDS/FELLOWSHIPS
+- UKC 2022 Fellow, Korea-American Scientist and Engineering Association (2022)
+- SEED Outstanding Presentation Award, Korea-American Scientist and Engineering Association (2022)
+- KASBP Fellowship Award, Korean American Society in Biotech and Pharmaceuticals (2022)
 - CBMS Student/Young Researcher Grant, MicroTAS International Conference (2015)
 - Best Student Research Paper Awards, Seoul National University (2011)
 - National Scholarship For Science and Engineering, Korea Student Aid Foundation (2005 – 2011)
   * *Covered the entire 4-year university tuitions*

 ## PROFESSIONAL SERVICE
-- Serve as a Journal reviewer at *Lab on a chip* and *STAR Protocols*
+- Serve as a Journal reviewer at *Lab on a chip*, *Environmental Research*, *Journal of Industrial and Engineering Chemistry*, and *STAR Protocols*
 - Serve as an editor and a reviewer at *Journal of Emerging Investigators*

 ## PUBLICATIONS